plantoncloud/gitr/README.md

 *before gitr:*

-1. open the web browser
+1. open web browser
-2. go to gitlab.yourcompany.com
+2. go to gitlab.com
-3. search for that repo or visually locate the repo on the starred projects
+3. search for the repo or visually locate the repo on the home page
 4. click on the repo
-5. after the home page is loaded then locate the icon the page to go to the pull requests section.
+5. after the home page is loaded then locate the icon on the page to go to the pull requests section and click on it

 *with gitr:*